Calan Gaeaf

 Calan Gaeaf is the name of the first day of winter in Wales, observed on 1 November.
-The night before is Nos Galan Gaeaf or Noson Galan Gaeaf, an Ysbrydnos ("spirit night") when spirits are abroad.
+The night before is Nos Galan Gaeaf or Noson Galan Gaeaf, an Ysbrydnos when spirits are abroad.
 Traditionally, people avoid churchyards, stiles, and crossroads, since spirits are thought to gather there.
 The term is first recorded in literature as "Kalan Gayaf" in the laws of Hywel Dda.

 The same term, Kalan Gwav, is found in the Cornish language, and Kalan Goañv in Breton.

 Traditions

 Dancing

 On Nos Calan Gaeaf, women and children would dance around a bonfire and everyone would write their names on, or otherwise mark, rocks and place them in and around said fire.
 When the fire started to die out, they would all run home, believing if they stayed, Yr Hwch Ddu Gwta (a bad omen that took the form of a tailless black sow with a headless woman) or Y Ladi Wen ("the white lady", a ghostly apparition often said to be headless) would chase them or devour their souls.

 One particular rhyme shows how the last child out on Nos Calan Gaeaf was at risk of being eaten by the fearsome beast: